 St Lawrence Jewry

-Bang in the centre of the Square Mile, the Guildhall has been the City’s seat of government for more than 800 years.
-The present...
+Bang in the centre of the Square Mile, Guildhall has been the City’s seat of government for more than 800 years.
+The present building...

-The gallery of the City of London provides a fascinating look at the politics of the Square Mile over the past few centuries, with a...
+The Guildhall Art Gallery provides a fascinating look at the politics of the Square Mile over the past few centuries, with a great...

 St Lawrence Jewry information

-The first part of the church's name refers to a 3rd-centurty Christian martyr executed on a sizzling gridiron (see a copy of same atop the spire).
-As the second part suggests this was once part of the Jewish quarter – the centre being Old Jewry, the street to the southeast.
+The first part of the church's name refers to a 3rd-centurty Christian martyr executed on a sizzling gridiron (see a copy of same atop the church spire).
+The second part tells us that this was once part of the Jewish quarter – the centre being Old Jewry, the street to the southeast.
 The Jews were expelled from England by Edward I in 1290 and did not return until the late 17th century.